 My family absolutely loves this gluten-free carrot cake.
-It is moist and flavorful.
-In fact, two of my boys always ask for it for their birthday.
+It is moist and flavorful, and it is the most requested birthday cake in my family.

-After having it for a birthday dessert recently one of them said, “Can we have this cake every night after dinner?
+After having it for a birthday dessert, one of my kids said, “Can we have this cake every night after dinner?
 I’m pretty sure I wouldn’t get tired of it if I only ate one piece every night.”

 That’s how good it is.

-This cake was one of the first things I posted on this blog, but I only included a link and not the recipe itself.
-This recipe is adapted from the one by Marlene Herron at GF Utah.
-However, I wanted to give you the recipe with the exact ingredients I use and more specific instructions.
+This amazing carrot cake has been on my blog for some years, but it’s so good, it’s worth reposting.
+The recipe was adapted from the one by Marlene Herron at GF Utah.
+However, it’s not longer available at that website.
+Plus, I wanted to give you the recipe with the exact ingredients I use and more specific instructions.

 - Trim and peel the carrots then grate them.
 (Store bought shredded carrots will be too thick.
 I use the shredding disk on my food processor.)